-If there is a manifest opportunity for a formal mediation4, the Initial Assessment Report will recommend the EIB-CM to obtain formal agreement from the relevant project stakeholders (complainant(s), affected communities, project promoter, national authorities and EIB Group's relevant services, where relevant) to start a mediation process.
-Typically, the mediation will take place between the complainant(s), on one side, and Project Promoter, on the other side, with the participation of the national authorities and/or EIB Management / Services, EIF CE/DCE, wherever possible.
+If there is a manifest opportunity for formal mediation4, the Initial Assessment Report will recommend that the EIB-CM obtain formal agreement from the relevant project stakeholders (complainant, affected communities, project Promoter, national authorities and relevant EIB Group services, where appropriate) to start a mediation process.
+Typically, the mediation will take place between the complainant, on one side, and the project Promoter, on the other side, with the participation of the national authorities and/or EIB Management/Services, EIF CE/DCE, wherever possible.
 Any of the parties may interrupt or call off the mediation process at any time.